piantedosi/piantedosi.github.io/pages/precision and recall in continuous anomaly detection/precision and recall in continuous anomaly detection.md

 $$F1~score \sim  0.62$$

 A quick look at the plots (figure below) gives us a completely different story.
-Every single anomaly is correctly identified well before machine failure.
+Every single anomaly is correctly identified, well before machine failure.
 Therefore the recall should, logically, be $$1$$.
 Meanwhile the precision should not be this high, since we clearly have many false positives.
-The problem is that they are obscured by the many true positives near the failure that fall inside the *time window*.
-If we had to stop production each time we have a false positive this is unacceptable and the high precision is clearly misleading.
+The problem is that these are obscured by the many true positives, near the failure, which fall inside the *time window*.
+If we had to stop production each time we had a false positive this model is unacceptable and the relatively high precision is clearly misleading.
 ![image info](./autoencoder.png)

 These drawbacks are the reason why, whenever the accurate time of failure is know, the metric of RUL (Remaining Useful Life) is often used.
 However, we are not interested in the RUL; we are interested in a correct way to express precision and recall in this context.

-## the solution
+## The solution
-The solution to this problem comes from to facts.
-The first is that in a continuous contexts the true negatives are meaningless and the second is that they are not used in the definitions of precision and recall.
+The solution, to this problem, comes from two facts.
+The first is that in a continuous contexts the true negatives are meaningless and the second is that they are, anyway, not used in the definitions of precision and recall.
 Let's redefine:

    - $$TP$$: True positive, the number of instances where the anomaly score goes over the threshold and *does not* come back under until failure.
    - $$FP$$: False positive, the number of instances where the anomaly score goes over the threshold and *does* come back under before failure.
-   - $$FN$$: False negative, the number of instances where the anomaly score *does not* go over the threshold and when there is a failure.
+   - $$FN$$: False negative, the number of instances where the anomaly score *does not* go over the threshold when there is a failure.
    - $$TN$$: True negative, each instance where the anomaly score is under the threshold and there is no failure, but they do not matter.

 ![image info](./examples_continuous_context.png)